MeeTP1310/CSE523-Machine-Learning-Tech_Mak/Dataset/readme.md

-# Dataset for COVID-19 Prediction
+# Dataset for COVID-19 case Prediction

 In this folder we have added the Dataset of India for Prediction.